paperless-ngx/paperless-ngx/README.md

 Read the [documentation](https://paperless-ng.readthedocs.io/en/latest/setup.html#installation) on how to get started.

 Alternatively, you can install the dependencies and setup apache and a database server yourself.
-The documenation has information about the individual components of paperless that you need to take care of.
+The documenation has a step by step guide on how to do it.

 # Migrating to paperless-ng